bingjie6/tswd-portfolio/critique-by-design.md

 For this Critique by Design assignment, I'm going to come up with a critique and a data visualization using information and data that was available either online or from the class.
 The steps are as follows:

-Step one: select a visualization to redesign from MakeoverMonday (https://makeovermonday.co.uk/Links to an external site.).n/ Step two: critique the visualization
+Step one: select a visualization to redesign from [MakeoverMonday](https://makeovermonday.co.uk/)

+Step two: critique the visualization

 Step three: wireframe a solution

 Step four: test the solution

 Step five: build your solution

 Don't waste time.
 Let's get started!